Flemmli97/LinguaBibliotheca/README.md

 # Lingua Bibliotheca
 [![Discord](https://img.shields.io/discord/790631506313478155?color=0a48c4&label=Discord)](https://discord.gg/8Cx26tfWNs)

-Server side translation handler with player based language support.
+Server side translation handler with respecting the language of the player on the client.
 Configure the default server language in the config.

-If a player joins a server with this mod the server will respect the players client language, otherwise the servers language will be used.

 ### For Mod(Pack) Devs